Build or Test Your Own Hub

 - React web console.

-- Dockerfiles and compose files for local, Plesk, Portainer, and peer-stack deployments.
+- Dockerfiles, compose files, and the environment helper for local, production-style, Portainer, and peer-stack deployments.

 - Operator documentation, update manifest behavior, and SignalHub federation docs.